sven-cork/love-art/README.md

 # Love art intro and what it is about.

-This is a community art **website** for people located in Munster Ireland and friends further *afield*.
+This is a community art website for people located in Munster, Ireland and friends further afield.
+The Love Art website offers information to the art community about fun art activities to enroll in and a gallery to enjoy member creations.

 ## Brief introduction, purpose and who it for